Duggar Family News: Duggars’ Mannequin Challenge Includes Guns And Christmas Music, Stirs Up ‘Blanket Training’ Controversy

 “You let your kids on social media now?
 I think it wastes more time than tv!” another commented.

 However, it’s no secret that the Duggars spend a lot of time on social media.
-Jim Bob and Michelle Duggar keep fans updated on their family’s Instagram, Facebook, and Twitter pages, and all of the married Duggar kids (except Jinger) are active on social media.
+Jim Bob and Michelle Duggar keep fans updated on their family’s Instagram, Facebook, and Twitter pages, and all of the married Duggar kids except Jinger are active on social media.
 Josiah Duggar is the only unmarried Duggar son who has a public Instagram account, but he hasn’t posted anything on it since last Christmas.

 Merry Christmas! ????❄️????☃???????? #Jesusisthereasonfortheseason #friends